Developmental study of a pneumatic path-guided transportation system

 When using pedestal-recessed foundations, a stretch is trackless and easy to remove "like a roller coaster" and can be used elsewhere (2).

-Nowadays, technical implementations are possible very quickly: two dozen specialist teams and a dozen core-area companies offer financiers a manageable budget.
+Nowadays, technical implementations are possible very quickly and also created cheaply by MVP: two dozen specialist teams and a dozen core-area companies offer financiers a manageable budget.

 (1) Railways cost an average of about 26 million euros per kilometer.
 For a highway production can even spend up to 68 million euros per km.
 However, these costs do not even imply the respective track purchase price.
 Its development kilometer also devours 30,000 tons of rare, expensive sand.
 In the rollover, even the TW / IC expansion, with a well-developed production structure, should settle down a lot below the expansion costs of a railway line.

 A combustion engine in the car has an efficiency (energy to energy expenditure) of 33% on average.
 By contrast, DC motors used in TW provide about 95% power efficiency.

 (2) Is TubeWay recyclable?
 TubeWay pipe modules as well as cabins may be usable as living spaces for a number of years due to their temporary use as a driving structure before their final recycling.
 Any technically adapted and thermally isolated unit could e.g. be built over and expanded with a transparent film tunnel.
 In the living feeling you would be so close to the surrounding nature ...

 Not a single drop of fuel can ever be recycled!
 Fluctuating costs and import volumes make Europe dependent on suppliers.

 Oil crises and rising energy costs do not affect the TW system.

 Thanks to the highly trimmed TW / guiding track, we need not fear objections from affected landowners.
 No plot is shared or restricted agriculturally.
 TubeWay glides over fields, woods and pastures – visually discreet as well as emission-free and noise-free.